llamicron/mbcdb/readme.md

 2. Optional but recommended: Create a user with permissions for only that database.
 You will need to provide Laravel login information for MySQL

 ## .env
 1. Put the database name and credentials in `.env` (If `.env` doesn't exist, duplicate `.env.example` and rename it to `.env`)
 2. Make sure that `PRODUCTION=false`.
 Currently this only affects database seeders.
 If you run the seeders with `php artisan db:seed` and it doesn't add fake counselors, you need to change the `PRODUCTION` value in `.env`
+3. In the mail section, you can supply a mail driver.
+Set `MAIL_DRIVER=LOG` if you don't have one set up.

 ## Project Setup
 1. Clone repo